 So, how do you tell the good from the bad?
 You could be me, and spend a bunch of time and money checking them out one by one.
 Or you could be smarter, and wait for me to create a review first so you can bypass the fakes and dive straight into a legit hookup opportunity.

 Before we get into the nitty-gritty, let’s start with a high-level overview.
-I like to compare new websites to AFF, since it’s consistently the more reliable hookup website I’ve used.
+I like to compare new websites to AFF (which you can try for free), since it’s consistently the more reliable hookup website I’ve used.
+It always makes sense to compare the new guy to the best out there:

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.